Neiliezhü Üsou: Music

-Apart from his education in Church music, Üsou did Condensed Piano Course from Kolkata in 1972 to equip himself better.
-He played several musical instruments with the piano accordion as his favorite.
-He formed his family musical band christened Üsou's Instrumental Praise in 2002, where he plays piano accordion; his three sons on piano, saxophone, acoustic and bass guitar, Hawaiian guitar, drum and a daughter on violin and cello.
+Apart from his education in Church music, Üsou did a Condensed Piano Course from Kolkata in 1972 to equip himself better.
+He played several musical instruments with the piano accordion his favorite.
+He formed his family musical band christened "Üsou's Instrumental Praise" in 2002, where he played piano accordion; his three sons on piano, saxophone, acoustic and bass guitar, Hawaiian guitar, drum and a daughter on violin and cello.
 They are considered to be the only musical family in Nagaland and they perform in different concerts, government functions and Churches.

-Üsou was a composer and has composed many songs, including few theme songs which are sung by the respective members on appropriate and specific occasions.
+Üsou was a composer with many original songs, including a number of theme songs which are performed by the respective members on appropriate and specific occasions.